-After attending the internship during the summer vacation of even semester ($\rm II / IV / VI$ semester), the student has to present a report at the start of the subsequent odd semester ($\rm III / V / VII$ semester) to the committee which will assess and award marks out of 100.
+After attending the internship during the semester vacation of III / IV year, the student has to present a report at the start of the subsequent odd semester (V / VII semester) to the committee which will assess and award marks out of 100.
 The committee is constituted with an Internship Coordinator and a minimum of two members nominated by the Head of the Department for each class.